junhe833/WebScraping/README.md

 A sample file has been uploaded called "output".

+The script "WebScraping.py" was written in Python.
+It prompts the user to choose a web browser to extract data.

-"Firefox.py" was written in Python using headed browser (Firefox) while "PhantomJS.py" uses headless browser (phantomJS) for improved performance.
+The "PhantomJS.py" is a headless browser (a web browser without GUI) for improved performance.